Sneeze Fetish

 Psychology

-Explanations usually invoke early classical conditioning, in which a sneeze or related stimulus became paired with sexual arousal during a formative experience, together with the strong sensory and emotional salience of the reflex-its suddenness, sound, facial expression, and visible loss of composure.
+No specific cause is established.
+Explanations usually invoke early classical conditioning, in which a sneeze or related stimulus became paired with sexual arousal during a formative experience, together with the strong sensory and emotional salience of the reflex: its suddenness, sound, facial expression, and visible loss of composure.
 King's 1990 case is consistent with this learning model but, as a single report, cannot establish a general cause.
-As with most uncommon body-function interests, no specific aetiology is established, the evidence base is thin, and clinicians generally frame the experience as a benign variation rather than a disorder unless it causes distress, impairment, or involves non-consent.
+As with most uncommon body-function interests, the evidence base is thin, and clinicians generally frame the experience as a benign variation rather than a disorder unless it causes distress, impairment, or involves non-consent.

 Prevalence & culture

-The sneeze fetish maintains a modest but durable presence in online forums and dedicated sites, with very little mainstream visibility and almost no formal academic study.
-No epidemiological figure exists; the only clinical documentation is King's single 1990 case.
+No epidemiological figure exists; the only clinical documentation is King's single 1990 case, and the interest maintains a modest but durable presence in online forums and dedicated sites with very little mainstream visibility.
 Broad fetish-prevalence surveys such as Scorolli and colleagues' (2007) analysis of online fetish communities place body-fluid and body-secretion interests among the smallest categories reported (body fluids around 9% of fetish-group memberships in that sample), so any estimate for this specific interest is highly uncertain and rests on community proxies such as forum and FetLife group sizes rather than population data.

 Safety, consent & law